ppy/osu-wiki/news/2023/2023-08-21-contribute-to-osu-s-front-page.md

 Last year, there was a [call to the community](https://osu.ppy.sh/community/forums/topics/1605337) to spice up the front page with more variety, which led up to [osu!monthly](/wiki/Community/osu!monthly) making a comeback for its [3rd season](/wiki/Community/osu!monthly#season-3-(2022–2023)) (in news post form instead of forum posts) and a few interesting news articles here and there, but we want to spread the word further and make contributing more accessible to the community.

-Are you interested in creative writing and want to share it with the playerbase, or just have an idea that you would like to see covered on the front page?
+Are you interested in creative writing and want to share it with the player base, or just have an idea that you would like to see covered on the front page?
 Then feel free to read on below!

 ## Suggesting ideas

 If you have an idea that you think would be a good fit for the front page, you can now submit them via this anonymous [suggestion box](https://docs.google.com/forms/d/e/1FAIpQLSeuv9heFjBX_NPDzpMvV2ORaNllHtzWKRDmk5IqSMEWvc-SNw/viewform)!
-Once submitted, the responses will be reviewed and promising ideas will be put up for anyone take up and write in the `#osu-news` channel of the [osu!
+Once submitted, the responses will be reviewed and promising ideas will be put up for anyone to take up and write in the `#osu-news` channel of the [osu!
 Discord server](https://discord.com/invite/ppy).

 In theory, anything could go in that box, but let's outline a few potential candidates to draw from: